Frequently Asked Questions: Project, Installation, Billing

 In addition, the upgraded digital meters can be disconnected or reconnected in the event of an emergency or necessity.

-Improved Reliability: Increased two-way communication with the upgraded meters will help pinpoint the exact location of outages quicker, meaning a faster response time, and fewer outages, blinks and surges.
+Increased two-way communication with the upgraded meters will help pinpoint the exact location of outages quicker, meaning a faster response time, and fewer outages, blinks, and surges.
 The new system will report variances in voltage or potential line conditions that will help MVEA maintain a more reliable power distribution system and alert us of potential issues before they occur.

 What’s the difference between the new meters and the old meters?

 MVEA has been using digital meter technology for over 20 years.
 A digital meter upgrade that includes the latest advancements in technology benefits the co-op and members alike.
 One notable difference between our current digital meters and the upgraded meters is how efficiently the electronic circuit board communicates remotely with MVEA.
 Our current digital meters require an MVEA employee to physically drive by the service location to register a reading.
 With the new meters, MVEA will be able to read the meter remotely.
-Information, such as energy consumption and power quality from the meter, is transmitted back to the co-op each hour through a licensed, secure and private system.
+Information, such as energy consumption and power quality from the meter, is transmitted back to the co-op each hour through a licensed, secure, and private system.
 Transmitting this information electronically means that a meter reader no longer comes to your house in person or must drive past a service to register a reading.
-The collected data includes: usage readings, voltage levels, and outage / blink information.
-No personal information (i.e. member address, name, etc. or other) is stored inside of a meter.
+The collected data includes: electric use readings, voltage levels, and outage/blink information.
+No personal information (i.e. member address, name, etc.) is transmitted through the communication network or stored inside of a meter.

 What information does the new meter record?

 The new meter records an electronic kWh reading, the date and time of energy use, the overall peak demand of the electric account, if the meter has rotated backwards, and the number of times the meter has experienced a loss of power for any reason.
 In fact, the meter will record the date and time of light blinks and the length of the power outage.
 We’ll also be able to tell if a meter has been tampered with.